 This month I am participating in the A to Z blog challenge. http://www.a-to-zchallenge.com/

 The challenge involves 26 posts in April, all somehow connected to the alphabet.
 My theme for the month is short stories.
-The Story Factory needs market research, of course, so I will be reading a short story for each letter of the alphabet and trying to learn some new techniques for my story writing.
+The Story Factory needs market research, of course, so I will be reading a short story for each letter of the alphabet and trying to learn some new techniques for my own story writing.
 My lacks seem to be characterization and emotional experience, so I am mainly looking for stories that will teach me those things.
 Feel free to make suggestions in the comments if you know of an amazing story.
-Another component of the challenge is the blog road trip, where we visit each other’s blogs, leave comments, etc. While I would like to visit a couple of blogs every day, it is more realistic to do Road Trips on Sundays.
+Another component of the challenge is the blog road trip, where we visit each other’s blogs, leave comments, etc. While I would like to visit a couple of blogs every day, it is more realistic for me to do Road Trips on Sundays.
 (Of course, my ongoing, 52 bad story challenge is still on, as well as the 2021 creative hours in 2021.)